levythu/Gurgling/README.md

 ### Router
 The core module of gurgling.
 It is indeed an interface, and is implemented by `router`, its default and original version.
 The interface is designed for extensions.

-#### `func GetRouter(MountPoint string) Router`
+#### `func GetRouter(MountPoint string, matchHandler matcher.Matcher) Router`
 Creates and returns one default router for gateway.
 The mountpoint it is mounted to in `http.Handle()` function should be specified here.
+The matcher needs to be specified.
+It could be either BFMatcher or RegexpMatcher.

 #### `func ARouter() Router`
 Creates and returns one default router with `mountpoint="/"`, which is the default mountpoint for `Router.Launch()`

+#### `func ARegexpRouter() Router`
+Creates and returns one default router with `mountpoint="/"`.
+It differs from `ARouter` in that its returned router support regexp rule.
+Of course, this leads to a bit longer to match.
+Thus, for non-regexp use, create router with `ARouter()` instead.

 #### `func (Router)Launch(addr string) error`
 Invokes `net/http` to launch the server at `addr`.
 This function is supposed to keep running unless an error is encountered.

 #### `func (Router)Use([mountpoint string], processor Tout) Router`
 Mounts a mountable to the router at mountpoint.
-Mountpoint must start with `/`, regexp is currently unsupported.
+Mountpoint must start with `/`.
+Create a router with matcher `RegexpMatcher` could make regexp supported, but **DO NOT** use first-char or last-char matcher (`^` or `$`).
 It will try to match the mountpoint by prefix.
 Returns the router itself for method chaining.
 **NOTE: the first parameter could be omitted and will be set to "/" by default**